Presentations for the Public

 ASCLS is once again giving back to the Annual Meeting host city with ASCLS Provides HOPE – Helping Other People Event.
 In collaboration with the Gads Hill Center, the ASCLS Promotion of the Profession committee (PPC) will be holding a donation drive at the ASCLS 2014 Annual Meeting to provide school supplies in support of Gads Hill’s many education programs.
 The Gads Hill Center serves low–income families, children, teens and adults in the Chicago area with programming for early childhood education, academic support, social-emotional development and family support.
 The PPC will also be collecting laboratory supplies for Gads Hill’s Teen Connection program which provides hand-on learning in the fields of science, technology, engineering and math (STEM).
 With strong peer support and mentorship, Teen Connection has helped more than 60 teens, who will be the first in their families to attend and graduate from college, achieve their academic goals and resist external pressures, such as gang recruitment.
 This is a great program for future medical laboratory scientists!
 Help ASCLS provide HOPE to those less fortunate.

-Onsite Donations: The ASCLS Promotion of the Profession Committee (PPC) will have a donation barrel for donated supplies near the ASCLS meeting registration area of the Chicago Marriott Downtown Hotel.
-See the “Wish List” below for items to donate.
+The ASCLS Promotion of the Profession Committee (PPC) will have a donation barrel for donated supplies near the ASCLS meeting registration area of the Chicago Marriott Downtown Hotel.

 Donation times are listed below and coincide with events at the hotel.
 Please help ASCLS provide HOPE to others!